 Start with a visit to Dänojà Zho Cultural Centre to get your cultural bearings.
-Visit Tr'ochëk to learn about the traditional lifestyle of the Han people, and the challenges they faced on the arrival of thousands of prospectors.
+Visit Tr'ochëk National Historic Site to learn about the traditional lifestyle of the Han people, and the challenges they faced on the arrival of thousands of prospectors.
 Drive a short distance up the Dempster Highway to the Tombstone Interpretive Centre.
 Take in one of Dawson's vibrant festivals, and tour the shops for local arts and crafts.

 More cultural stops await, so pace yourself on the southbound leg of your quest.
 Return to Whitehorse on the North Klondike Highway making stops in Pelly Crossing to visit Big Jonathan House – perhaps a side trip to Fort Selkirk – and a tour of Tagé Cho Hudän Interpretive Centre in Carmacks.

 At Kwanlin Dün Cultural Centre, longhouses and a giant circular fire pit face the river that Yukon First Nation people are so intimately connected with.
 MacBride Museum offers excellent historical displays on Yukon First Nations people.
 Local galleries display carvings, textiles, beadwork and other traditional arts.